uptonking/note4yaoo/note-react-blog.md

     - `<div>{['First ', <span>&middot;</span>, ' Second']}</div>`
   - As a last resort, you always have the ability to insert raw HTML.
     - `<div dangerouslySetInnerHTML={{__html: 'First &middot; Second'}} />`
-- If you pass properties to native HTML elements that do not exist in the HTML specification, React will not render them.
+- **If you pass properties to native HTML elements that do not exist in the HTML specification, React will not render them**.
   - If you want to use a custom attribute, you should prefix it with `data-`.
 - Web Accessibility attributes starting with `aria-` will be rendered properly.